 3. Provide Access to Mental Health Resources

 When discussing these issues with your staff, have resources on hand.
-Provide general and contact information for the internal and external agencies your organization already has in place.
+Provide contact information for the internal and external agencies your organization already has in place.
 Ensure your team knows what’s available to them and that you care.
 You can also start your own group session by having an office social worker or counselor serve as an expert in providing guidance and support.

 4. Promote Well-Being and Self-Care

-When your staff seems frustrated and burned out, insist that they care for themselves FIRST.
+When you or your staff seems frustrated and burned out, insist that they care for themselves FIRST.
 This means not pushing forced overtime or employing guilt when nurses won’t pick up extra shifts.
 Make sure your staff takes care of themselves first — and make sure they always know you want them to do that.